mukaiizawa/Paren/man/man3/join.md

 # NAME
-join - concatenate strings using the separator string.
+join - concatenate all of the elements, separated by separator.

 # SYNOPSIS